LRitzdorf/GitTraining/README.md

 on it otherwise.
 I've set this original repo so that only I can change it, so you won't be able to work on it directly.

+This is a change I added to demonstrate how fast-forwarding works.